vijayraavi/MCW-Windows-Server-and-SQL-Server-2008-R2-End-of-Support-Planning/WDS/WDS trainer guide - Windows Server and SQL Server 2008 EOS planning.md

 ## Checklist of preferred objection handling

-1. We have some 3rd party applications where we do not have complete control of the code or schema.
+1. We have some third-party applications where we do not have complete control of the code or schema.
 We will not be able to upgrade these applications before the end of support.
 What options do we have for these applications?

     **Potential answer:**